ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 * /doc/openssl
 ```

 Let's apply glob patterns into practice.
-Suppose that you do not know the location of the Bash `README` file.
-You should use the `find` utility in this case.
+Suppose that you do not know the Bash `README` file location and looking for it.
+Then you should use the `find` utility.

 Start searching with the utility from the root directory.
 Now you need a search condition.
 It is a common practice to store documentation in directories called `doc` in Unix.
 Therefore, you can search files in these directories only.
 This way, you get the following `find` call:
 {line-numbers: false, format: Bash}
 ```
 find / -path */doc/*